sl-sh-dev/sl-sh/bridge_macros/README.md

 Notes
 -----
+TODO PC relax this requirement. is static assertions really needed?
 - must use the static_assertions crate and have the line

 `extern crate static_assertions;`

 in the main.rs file.

-this package is used to guarantee at compile time that the necessary functions, namely Into, TryInto, and TryIntoExpression are implemented for the necessary Rust types so the builtin_ version of the function can be type checked properly.
+This package is used to guarantee at compile time that the necessary functions, namely SlFrom and SlFromRef are implemented for the necessary Rust types so the annotations rust function signatures types can be converted into slvm::Value types into their corresponding rust types (`impl SlFromRef<Value> for Foo { ... }`) and back again as a slvm::Value (`impl SlFrom<Foo> for Value { ... }`) from a rust type.

-//TODO update this section

-- This also means that all types for a function using this proc_macro_attribute must implement the traits Into, TryInto, and TryIntoExpression traits defined in the sl-sh crate.

 - All rust functions that use these macros *must* have documentation.